Santa Monica parking spaces fill up fast and early seven days a week - especially during the busy summer months.

 The City of Santa Monica parking system uses technology and real-time information to keep cars moving on major boulevards and limit the impact of traffic on local streets.

 This includes a comprehensive street wayfinding system, including signs directing motorists to off-street parking and displaying real-time parking availability at many public parking facilities and Santa Monica city parking meters.

 There are several options for Santa Monica Pier parking:

 City of Santa Monica beach lots are open for public parking from sunrise to sunset only.
 Fees vary by season and the location of the lot.
 Get the Comprehensive list of City of Santa Monica parking rates.

 Beach parking lots are open for public parking from sunrise to sunset only, except for Lot 1 North, which is open from 6 a.m. to midnight.
 Fees vary depending on the season and location of the lot.
 (Se the rates for beach parking lots above.)

 Main Street Parking is available at four city parking lots, 24 hours a day, 7 days a week.
 The rate is $1.00 per hour.

 Sundays, the Farmer's Market takes place at the California Heritage Museum parking lot; 2612 Main Street, Santa Monica.

 Visitors are encouraged to park at Lot 5 south, located at 2600 Barnard Way, where parking is free until 1:30 p.m. with proof of purchase and a parking voucher from the Farmer's Market.

-Parking meters accept payment by both credit card and coins.
+Parking meters accept payment by both credit cards and coins.
 The city uses meter sensors to manage the limited supply of on-street parking that is always in high demand.